Goose VPN Review 2022

 Streaming – Does Goose VPN work with Netflix?

 Surprisingly enough, during my testing, Goose VPN managed to easily unblock US Netflix for me.
-This is pretty impressive considering that not a lot of VPN tend to work with Netflix nowadays.
+This is pretty impressive considering that not a lot of VPNs tend to work with Netflix nowadays.
 As for playback quality and overall performance, I tried playing a bunch of shows on Netflix like “where the money is” and didn’t encounter any buffering issues at all.

 Other Streaming Services that work with Goose VPN

 Aside from Netflix, Goose VPN also surprisingly managed to unblock BBC iPlayer with the UK server.
 Although I wouldn’t say the quality was all that great, however, it’s still pretty impressive to see it working with BBC iPlayer in the first place.